andresteingress/andresteingress.github.io/_posts/2017-09-20-java-quick-tip-testing-with-assertj.md

 ### Summary

 All in all, I can highly recommend AssertJ so far.
-Once being a bit familiar with its Api, it is far easier to use as Hamcrest or plain JUnit assertions with a much more readable DSL.
+Once being a bit familiar with its Api, it is far easier to use then Hamcrest or plain JUnit assertions with a much more readable DSL.
 All that comes with a good typing system making it easy for IDEs like Eclipse and IntelliJ to provide proper auto-completion.
 If you have never heard of that library, you should definitly have a look!